McKinley High School (Canton, Ohio): Football

-Canton McKinley is 10th in the nation in football wins all-time, with 873 as of December 2023.
-McKinley is also second in Ohio in win totals.
-McKinley has won 12 State Titles and 2 National Titles.
-Since the playoff format began, McKinley has won three State Titles, in 1981, 1997, and 1998.
-They have been State Runner-Up three times in 1977, 1985, and 2004.
+Canton McKinley is 8th in the nation in football wins all-time.
+McKinley is also second in Ohio in win totals with 891.
+McKinley has won 12 state championships and 2 national championships.
+Since the OHSAA playoff format began, McKinley has won three state championships, in 1981, 1997, and 1998.
+They have been state runner-up three times in 1977, 1985, and 2004.

 McKinley plays at Tom Benson Hall of Fame Stadium (formerly Fawcett Stadium), which seats over 22,500 fans.
 The stadium, part of Hall of Fame Village, is also home to the NFL's annual Pro Football Hall of Fame Game.

 McKinley–Massillon rivalry

-The Canton McKinley vs. Massillon Washington rivalry is the 13th most played rivalry in the nation, with 129 meetings between the schools.
+The Canton McKinley vs. Massillon Washington rivalry is the 13th most played rivalry in the nation, with 135 meetings between the schools.
 The rivalry is also tied for the nation's 14th oldest, dating back to 1894 and was profiled in the November 14, 1994 issue of Sports Illustrated.
 The Great American Rivalry Series which features the nation's top high school football rivalries has highlighted the rivalry 11 times since 2006.

-Notable football alumni

-Famous Bulldogs include Percy Snow, Kenny Peterson, Marion Motley, Wayne Fontes, Ray Ellis, Jamar Martin, the late Pro Bowl linebacker John Grimsley, Mike Doss, Reggie Corner and Josh McDaniels (Former Las Vegas Raiders Head Coach, former New England Patriots Offensive Coordinator/Quarterbacks coach, former Denver Broncos Head Coach).
-Famous former coaches include Don Nehlen (West Virginia) and Ben Schwartzwalder (Syracuse).

 Basketball

-McKinley has won three State Championships in 1983–84, 2004–05, and 2005–2006.
-They have been State Runners-Up eight times, and hold Ohio records for most appearances in the Championship game (11), Final Four appearances (23), and Sweet Sixteen appearances (48).
-McKinley has had several players move on to the NBA, including Nick Weatherspoon, Phil Hubbard, Gary Grant, Eric Snow, Michael Hawkins, and Keith McLeod.
+McKinley has won three state championships in 1983–84, 2004–05, and 2005–2006.
+They have been state runners-up eight times, and hold Ohio records for most appearances in the championship game (11), final four appearances (23), and sweet sixteen appearances (48).